eswarak/img-MMS/docs/preconditions.md

 If you haven't done so already, you must complete these steps before proceeding with the MMS example for ML model updates

-1. Install (or gain access to) the IBM Edge Application Manager (IEAM) infrastructure (Exchange and Agbot).
+1. Install (or gain access to) the IBM Edge Application Manager (IEAM) infrastructure (Horizon Exchange and Agbot).

-2. Install the Horizon agent on your edge device and configure it to point to your IEAM Exchange.
+2. Install the Horizon agent on your edge device and configure it to point to your Horizon Exchange.
 See [Preparing an edge device](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.0/devices/installing/adding_devices.html) for details.

 3. Set your Exchange organization variable: